JaqiKal/task-master/README.md

 Dive into productivity with Task Master, a to-do list application crafted to streamline task management effortlessly.
 Designed with a focus on simplicity and efficiency, Task Master aims to help users organize their daily tasks, prioritize what's important, and track their progress towards completion.
 By integrating seamlessly with Google Sheets, it ensures that your tasks are always accessible and up-to-date, fostering an environment where productivity thrives.

 ### The Scope
 Task Master is more than just a to-do list; it's a comprehensive task management solution that caters to the needs of various users, from students and professionals to anyone looking to enhance their organizational skills.
 The application offers a full suite of features, including the ability to add tasks, set priorities and due dates, update task statuses, and delete tasks no longer needed.
-With a single guess approach for task management actions, users are encouraged to think strategically about their task priorities, making it an essential tool for anyone looking to optimize their daily routine.
+With a single-guess approach for task management actions, users are encouraged to think strategically about their task priorities, making it an essential tool for anyone looking to optimize their daily routine.

 ### The Structure
 At its core, Task Master boasts a structured yet intuitive design that guides users through task management with ease.
 The application operates on a straightforward, menu-driven interface, allowing for quick navigation between adding, viewing, updating, and deleting tasks.
 Each task is uniquely identified, ensuring that users can easily manage their tasks without confusion.
 This structured approach ensures that users can focus more on accomplishing their tasks and less on how to manage them.

 ### The Skeleton
-For the thorough planning and organization of Task Master's components and functionalities, tool ['draw.io'](https://www.drawio.com/) were employed to create a detailed visual diagram.
+For the thorough planning and organization of Task Master's components and functionalities, tool ['draw.io'](https://www.drawio.com/) was employed to create a detailed visual diagram.
 This served as a foundational blueprint throughout the development process, guiding the creation of a user-friendly interface that is functional.
 By visually mapping out the application's design and flow, I ensured that Task Master meets user expectations in terms of usability and performance.

 ### User stories